Section 21 and Section 8 notices

-- Section 8 notice - if your tenants have broken the terms of the tenancy
+Use a Section 8 notice if your tenants have broken the terms of the tenancy.

 Section 21 notice of seeking possession

-You can use a Section 21 notice if your tenants have either:
+You can use a Section 21 notice to evict your tenants either:

 Giving tenants a Section 21 notice

-You can get legal advice on creating a notice and giving it to your tenants.
-Find a solicitor.
+You can get legal advice on how to fill in a Section 8 with the correct notice periods and how to give it to your tenants.

 After you give notice